Dimensions of Political Ecology Conference

 Welcome Address: Dr. Carolyn Finney (University of Kentucky, Department of Geography)

 Plenary Panel: Dr. Allison Harnish (Albion College, Department of Anthropology and Sociology), Dr. Flora Lu (University of California-Santa Cruz, Department of Environmental Studies), Dr. Sharlene Mollett (University of Toronto-Scarborough, Department of Human Geography and Centre for Critical Development Studies), Dr. Ingrid Nelson (University of Vermont, Department of Geography and Environmental Studies Program)

 The DOPE Organizers strongly encourage participants to organize their own sessions, or to join sessions organized by other participants, rather than submit individual ‘orphan’ papers.
 To organize your own session, please:

 2. Email your CFP to the DOPE Organizers at email@example.com.
-You should distribute it among your colleagues and to relevant listservs.
+We will post it to our social media and website.
+You should also distribute it among your colleagues and to relevant listservs.

-3. Conference registration will open in October 2016.
-All participants in your session must have registered and paid by the final registration deadline (December 1, 2016).
-As such, we suggest that you establish a session deadline of November 24 or earlier.
+3. Conference registration will open on October 1, 2017.
+All participants in your session must have registered and paid by the final registration deadline (December 1, 2017).
+As such, we suggest that you establish a session deadline of November 17 or earlier.